 Fun fact: The WiscWeb page with the highest Google ranking and number of hits is a simple page on the writing.wisc.edu site about how to use semi-colons.
 It works because it is simple and easy to follow.

 Sitemaps are XML files which list the various URLs that exist on your site (along with some other information).
 They allow search engines like Google to more easily crawl your site and find all the pages that exist.
 Consider them like a map - you may be able to find your way without one, but having one makes things a little easier and faster.

 Why is this important?
 Well, if Google can’t find all the pages to your site, it certainly can’t place them in search results!

-In WiscWeb, we offer a plugin called Google XML Sitemaps for generating simple sitemaps for your site.
-These sitemaps can then be linked to a Google Search Console account so that you may encourage Google to crawl your site more regularly.
+In WordPress, sitemaps are automatically generated for your site.
+The URLs for the sitemaps can then be linked to a Google Search Console account so that you may encourage Google to crawl your site more regularly.

-- WiscWeb - WordPress UW Theme - Google XML Sitemaps Plugin
+- WiscWeb - WordPress UW Theme - Adding a Sitemap to Google Search Console

 - Google Documentation Regarding SiteMaps

 If you are interested in digging in further, Google has outlined all of the things they suggest for improving SEO ranking with their search engine.